James B. Allen (historian)

-James Brown "Jim" Allen (born June 14, 1927) is an American historian of Mormonism and was an official Assistant Church Historian of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1972 to 1979.
+James Brown Allen (June 14, 1927 – September 2, 2024) was an American historian of Mormonism and was an Assistant Church Historian of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 1972 to 1979.
 While working as Assistant Church Historian, he co-authored The Story of the Latter-day Saints with Glen Leonard.
 After Ezra Taft Benson dismissed the book as secular new history, other events led to the dissolution of the LDS Church History department in 1982.
 Allen resigned as Assistant Church Historian in 1979, returning to work at Brigham Young University (BYU) full-time.

-He studied history at Utah State University (USU) for his Bachelor's, at BYU for his master's, and the University of Southern California for his PhD.
-After working as a seminary teacher and coordinator of seminaries, he joined the history department at BYU in 1964, where he was department chair from 1981 to 1987.
+He received a bachelor's degree in history from Utah State University (USU), a master's degree from BYU, and a PhD at the University of Southern California (USC).
+After working as both a seminary teacher and coordinator, he joined BYU's history department in 1964, where he was department chair from 1981 to 1987.
 After his retirement in 1992, he was a senior research fellow at the Joseph Fielding Smith Institute for Latter-day Saint History.

 Early life and education

-On June 14, 1927, Allen was born in Ogden, Utah.
+Allen was born on June 14, 1927, in Ogden, Utah.
 During his childhood, his family lived in Coalville, Utah, Salt Lake City, Utah, Fairview, Wyoming, and Afton, Wyoming.
 His family moved to Logan, Utah when he was ten, to give him and his siblings the opportunity to go to college.
 After graduating from high school in 1945, he joined the U.S. Navy and became a Navy photographer in Washington, D.C.
-A member of the LDS Church, he served as a proselyting missionary in the California Mission under Oscar W. McConkie from 1948 to 1950, "without purse or scrip," depending on the generosity of others for his room and board.
+A member of the LDS Church, he served as a missionary in the California Mission under Oscar W. McConkie from 1948 to 1950, "without purse or scrip," depending on the generosity of others for his room and board.